 Where: North of 1000 Mission St, South Pasadena, California, on the east side of Meridian Ave

 3. Timberline Lodge from The Shining

 Stephen King is a horror mastermind who published the novel The Shining in 1977.
-Just three years later, Stanley Kubrick produced and directed its screen adaption.
-While it was mostly filmed in studio, several exterior shots at the Overlook Hotel, where most of the film’s action takes place, were shot at the Timberline Lodge, though King’s inspiration for the Overlook is said to be the Stanley Hotel in Colorado.
+Just three years later, Stanley Kubrick produced and directed its screen adaptation.
+While it was mostly filmed in a studio, several exterior shots at the Overlook Hotel, where most of the film’s action takes place, were shot at the Timberline Lodge, though King’s inspiration for the Overlook is said to be the Stanley Hotel in Colorado.
 According to the Timberline, Kubrick was asked not to film scenes of room 217 (the room number used in the book, the movie’s is room 237) so that future visitors wouldn’t be afraid to stay there — but in a maybe not-so-unexpected twist, it’s the most requested room.
 Staying at the Timberline also affords visitors access to amazing to snowboarding, skiing, and hiking trails.